thegreystone/jmc-tutorial/README.md

 This tutorial provides plenty of examples and material to help you learn JDK Mission Control (7+).

-** This is work in progress, I will not upload the lab instructions before I am done submitting my various projects.
-Do not use this repo until I have removed this warning! **

 ## Preparations
 For the HoL at CodeOne, this material is usually pre-packaged with everything you need, such as an Eclipse with the eclipse.ini file already modified.
 This is not practical at GitHub, so there are some preparations required before starting the HoL.